Precision at each step

 The carbon tubes are cut to the client’s exact length.
 The tubes are then mitred using a diamond-tipped hole saw.

-Once the customer signs off on the frame drawing and geometry the bike build commences.
-The carbon tubes are cut and mitered to length.
-The tubes are mitered using a diamond tipped hole saw.
-They are then inserted into the jig to test their fit.
-The tighter the fit the stronger the joint.
-With every frame build there is great attention to detail.
-We will take the time to file and sand the joints by hand to ensure the tightest fit possible so your frame is the strongest it can be.
-How you treat the small details determines how you treat the big details.
+The tubes are then inserted into the jig to test their fit.
+The tighter the fit, the stronger the joint.
+With every frame build, there is great attention to detail.
+We will take the time to file and sand the joints by hand to ensure the tightest fit possible.
+We take the time on the small details.
+A dream custom bike is born from meticulous attention to these apparently small details.

-The tubes are then taken out of the jig.
-The ends are covered in masking tape and the builder then sands down any rough sections and prepares the surface to ensure a good bond.
-A high strength adhesive is used to bond the tubes together and then its left to cure.
-The frame is then removed from the jig once it has reached solid state.
+We use a three-step process to ensure maximum structural integrity.
+After removing the tubes from the jig, the frame builder sands and prepares the surface to ensure a good bond.
+A high strength adhesive is used to bond the tubes together, and infrared is used to aid the cure.
+Once cured, the frame can be removed from the jig and is now held together.
 Before the joints are wrapped with prepreg, a fillet is built up around the joints.
-This ensures a smooth transition from one tube to the adjoining tube avoiding any acute angles in the fibres and minimising potential weak spots.
+This adds additional strength and ensures a smooth transition from one tube to the adjoining tube, avoiding acute angles in the fibres and removing potential weak spots.

-We can vary the lay-up and use different weights of carbon fibre depending on the riders size and riding style.
-This lets us fine tune the ride characteristics of the frame.
+We can vary the lay-up and use different weights of carbon fibre depending on the rider's size and riding style.
+This allows us to fine-tune the ride characteristics of the frame.

-When the frame has cooled and the bagging material has been removed there is a thorough inspection of fibre compaction.
-Any leftover resin is then removed from the frame with some light sanding.
+When the frame has cooled and the bagging material has been removed, there is a thorough inspection of fibre compaction.
+The small flash line is removed from the frame with some light sanding.
 The frame is then ready to be handed over to the painter.